stowball/hucssley/README.md

 #### Debug: `$hu-debug`

-With Hucssley generating every class for you, you may encounter scenarios where you need to debug the output when using [webpack's style-loader](https://webpack.js.org/loaders/style-loader) which outputs the CSS within a `<style>` tag in the `<head>`.
+With Hucssley generating every class for you, you may encounter scenarios where you need to debug the output when using [webpack’s style-loader](https://webpack.js.org/loaders/style-loader) which outputs the CSS within a `<style>` tag in the `<head>`.

 By setting `$hu-debug: true;` before `@import "hucssley/src/styles";` all of the CSS will be printed to the screen, above your UI for you to review and debug.